Directed by Kenneth Branagh

 There are two Branaghs at work here: the first is the one playing Hercule Poirot, the other is the one making this Hercule Poirot movie, and between the two of them they manage a tremendously rewarding harmony of tone for their horrorfied murder mystery.
 The first, anyway, is embedded completely into these proceedings, so that if I had cause to slightly grouse about the sadsackery that eventually overcame Poirot in Nile I should have even greater cause given the sadsack he starts out as in Venice, though there's a different spin to this one—by no means charmless, but angrier and more caustic—that keeps him a figure you enjoy being anchored to as he solves a crime that engenders further crimes, including a good old proper locked-room mystery that just has to have a ghostly provenance, while the setting wears increasingly on Poirot's soul, and Branagh even begins to doubt Poirot's reason on Poirot's behalf.
 Fundamentally, Green's script is a post-war noir (it doesn't reference any specifically that I can name, though it's already one hell of a better remake of Nightmare Alley, with which its setting shares a year, than Nightmare Alley), and accordingly Branagh has invited us to explore, visually as well as through these characters, the flailing despair of a world full of history but lately emptied of meaning, and where it almost invariably turns out that every single human being you encounter is a piece of shit or so prone to error they're at least an honorary piece of shit.

 In this goal, Branagh is aided by a really splendid cast; I don't want to fully commit to it being the best cast he's so far assembled for one of his Poirots, though neither would I dismiss the idea, and "noirish piece of shit" or not, the characters themselves wind up being the most likeable of Branagh's murder mystery ensembles.
 It could get to that, probably, on the basis of Tina Fey alone; her prickly, snide, somewhat smarmy "authoress" (to use Poirot's term) makes, for the first time in one of these, something along the lines of a deuteragonist, and she's a delightful foil for the arrogant detective, beneficiary of a surprising performance from Fey, who has so often tended to just play a comic version of herself that I wouldn't have expected she had a performance in her at all, though gratifyingly she does, a bit layered and shaded and wrapped up in a cute transatlantic accent.
-(I'm also very impressed by young Jude Hill, who played miniature Branagh in Belfast and so, most naturally, plays an adorable, if rather morbid, miniature Hercule Poirot-style precocious rationalist here.)
+(I'm also very impressed by young Jude Hill, who played miniature Branagh in Belfast and so, most naturally, plays an adorable, if rather morbid, miniature precocious smarty-pants here, akin to Poirot but significantly more open to the spooky supernatural.)

 Which is where that second Branagh I mentioned comes in, from the other side of the camera, flexing his horror muscles for the first time since Mary Shelley's Frankenstein (or, at the latest, the first act of Hamlet), and he is altogether having the grandest time playing with every last old dark house horror cliche he could dig out of its grave.
 And hence the most ridiculous (downright childish!) addiction to studding a somber murder mystery that references the Holocaust with jump scares—the chandelier is just one of them, not the first and hardly the last of them, and A Haunting In Venice might have more jump scares than a given Conjuring movie; it almost certainly does, proportionally—and Branagh never seems to sweat the prospect that these jump scares are as likely to make his movie silly as properly "scary."
 I guess you could find this annoying if you wanted, but I found it kind of exhilarating—these are some cheap tricks, not the kind of deeply-serious jump scares you find in 21st century machine-tooled horror, no sir, and I think there are no fewer than three jump scares mediated by Drake's "creepy" pet cockatoo (which I kept expecting to be more talkative and develop a plot function, but I guess it's not that silly a movie).